 - 1 There might be a lot of traffic on the network.
-If the Zyxel Device is sending or receiving a lot of information, try closing some programs that use the Internet, especially peer-to-peer applications. - 2 Check the signal strength.
-Look at the LEDs, and check the LED section for more information.
-If the signal strength is low, try moving the Zyxel Device closer to the ISP's base station if possible, and look around to see if there are any devices that might be interfering with the wireless network (such as microwaves, other wireless networks). - 3 Turn the Zyxel Device off and on. - 4 If the problem continues, contact the network administrator or vendor, or try the advanced suggestions in I cannot access the Web Configurator login screen.

-Note: If your Zyxel Device is an outdoor-type, inclement weather like rain and hot weather may affect cellular signals.
+If the Zyxel Device is sending or receiving a lot of information, try closing some programs that use the Internet, especially peer-to-peer applications. - 2 Check the signal strength see I get a weak cellular signal. - 3 If your Zyxel Device keeps alternating between ISPs, then choose a fixed ISP.
+Go to the Network Setting > Cellular PLMN screen, disable PLMN Auto Selection and then choose your preferred ISP. - 4 Turn the Zyxel Device off and on. - 5 If the problem continues, contact the network administrator or vendor, or try the advanced suggestions in I cannot access the Web Configurator login screen. - Note: If your Zyxel Device is an outdoor-type, inclement weather like rain and hot weather may affect cellular signals.